toru173/nomi-discord-python/README.md

 !['New Application' Screenshot](./docs/images/readme/'New%20Application'%20Screenshot.png)

-The name here is what appears on Discord, so using your Nomi's name is a good idea.
+The name of your application is how you @mention the Discord Bot and is what appears on your server, so using your Nomi's name is a good idea.

 !['Create Application' Screenshot](./docs/images/readme/'Create%20Application'%20Screenshot.png)